-Our travels in New Zealand got better and better.
-We loved our one day in Auckland, and Rotorua we loved even more.
+We would live in New Zealand in a heartbeat.
+After an exciting one day in Auckland, Rotorua was an even better experience!
 The area is super green, woodsy, and peaceful.
 It’s an awesome place for the adrenaline junkies and outdoor explorers.
 Plus, it has zorbing (where you are a ‘human hamster’ and roll down a hill inside a giant ball), geothermal pools, Maori culture, mountain biking, hiking, and much more.
-We can literally spend over a week here and would not run out of things to do.

 How do you spend two days in Rotorua?
-Our objective was to focus on the geothermal springs and mud pools, many of which are available to see for free!
+With our limited time in Rotorua, our objective was to focus on the geothermal springs and mud pools, many of which are available to see for free, and also include some hiking!
 The crazy colors from the geothermal springs also piqued our interest.
 Our Airbnb host recommended that we should pay the admission for one geothermal springs only; since many paid admission locations have similar features.
-We also incorporated a hike for additional exercise.
-Here’s what we did:
+We know, two days in Rotorua is not enough time as it barely scratches the surfaces.
+There are so many free activities in Rotorua and outdoor activities to do, you’ll need at least a week here.
+Now, let’s head out and read more about the two day itinerary in Rotorua!

 How to Get to Rotorua

-We had a rental car from Go Rental and the drive is over 3 hours from Auckland.
+We had a rental car from Go Rentals and the drive is over 3 hours from Auckland.
 Many of the roads are one-lane with a speed limit of 100 kilometers/hour and cars have the opportunity to pass when safe.
 The route did not have any tolls.
-More information about our rental car experience is here.
+Check out our experiences about rental cars during our road trip through South Island in one week.

 Start out at the Government Gardens, which is in downtown Rotorua.
 We didn’t go into the building due to renovations being done.